-Of note, part of the installation process for this image is a yum update and yum upgrade, so the installation will be “finished” but you may see this at the first login:
+Of note, part of the installation process for this image is a yum update and yum upgrade so that the installation will be "finished," but you may see this at the first login:

 You can start importing files while waiting, but you should wait until everything's installed before editing config files or importing databases.

 The LAMP stack image, like many of our Linux options, comes with SSH installed and configured.
 With that is SFTP access to the filesystem.
-You can use a command line tools common on Linux distros and OSX, or graphical tools like FileZilla — just make sure you’re connecting on port 22 instead of 21.
+You can use command-line tools common on Linux distros and OSX or graphical tools like FileZilla — make sure you're connecting on port 22 instead of 21.

 Any content placed here will be publicly accessible on your website.
 If you're familiar with cPanel's setup, this is similar to the public_html directory.